tbrlpld/laces/README.md

 {% component welcome with name=request.user.first_name only %}
 ```

-**Note**: Both, `with` and `only`, only affect the `parent_context` which is passed to the component's `render_html` and `get_context_data` methods.
+**Note**: Both, `with` and `only`, affect the `parent_context` which is passed to the component's `render_html` and `get_context_data` methods.
 They do not have any direct effect on actual context that is passed to the component's template.
 E.g. if the component's `get_context_data` method returns a dictionary which always contains a key `foo`, then that key will be available in the component's template, regardless of whether `only` was used or not.

 #### Store the rendered output in a variable with `as`